stefanbschneider/mobile-env/README.md

 mobile-env is based on the underlying environment using in [DeepCoMP](https://github.com/CN-UPB/DeepCoMP), which is a combination of reinforcement learning approaches for dynamic multi-cell selection. mobile-env provides this underlying environment as open, stand-alone environment.

-If you are using `movile-env`, please let us know and we are happy to link to your project from the readme.

 ## Installation